MerapiPanel/MerapiPanel/README.md

 7. Comprehensive Documentation: Access clear instructions, code examples, and best practices to accelerate your development.

 ## Getting Started
-To get started with Merapi Panel, follow these steps:
+To get started with MerapiQu, follow these steps:

 1. Installation: If you haven't already, install Merapi Panel using Composer as shown above.